itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post.md

 [Netflix](http://cloudcannon.com/customers/netflix/), [Engine Yard](http://cloudcannon.com/customers/engine-yard/), [Xtendly](http://cloudcannon.com/customers/xtendly/) and [Brandon Setter](http://cloudcannon.com/customers/brandon-setter/) use CloudCannon to rapidly deploy websites for marketing teams and clients.

-CloudCannon websites are just static websites which has numerous advantages over database backed CMSs:
+CloudCannon sites are made of static files.
+Compared to a database backed CMS, there are a number of advantages:

-* They're simpler to build.
+- Less complexity
-* All the source files can live in Bitbucket.
+- All source files can be stored in Bitbucket
-* They load faster as there's no backend processing.
+- Sites are served faster sites as there’s no backend processing
-* There's less security risk.
+- Minimal security risk

-CloudCannon also makes it easy for non-developers:
+CloudCannon makes it easier for non-developers:

-* Editing is inline so there's no need to preview content.
+- No need to preview content as editing is inline
-* Developers control what content and metadata can be updated so there's not an overwhelming array of options.
+- No design breaking changes as developers specify which content non-developers can modify
-* Changes can be testing on a live staging site before production with Git branching and multiple environments in CloudCannon.
+- Changes can be tested on a live staging site before production with Git branching and multiple environments

 ### How do I get started?

 Getting a site live using the CloudCannon Bitbucket add-on is easy.
-First head over to the [Bitbucket Add-On directory](https://bitbucket.org/account/addon-directory/) and install CloudCannon.
+First navigate to the [Bitbucket Add-On directory](https://bitbucket.org/account/addon-directory/) and install CloudCannon.

 ![](/uploads/versions/list---x----1000-625x---.png)